Before your Admission at MDPC

 - You must arrange for someone to escort you home.
 In the interest of your own safety and wellbeing, a support person is to stay with you for a minimum of overnight, but ideally for 24 hours after discharge.
 This support person must be able to obtain medical assistance if required.
 If you are having difficulty organising an escort or carer please see the link below under community support.
 These services can provide you with escorts/carers who assist in getting you home.

-- Most medications can be resumed as normal after the procedure.
-Your doctor will advise when you can recommence your regular medications.
+- Your Doctor will advise when you can recommence your regular medications.
 Please consult your doctor if you need further advice regarding the recommencement of your regular medications.
-The link below may assist you with general medication information.

-- If you or your carer have any concerns after discharge, please direct them to your doctor of general practitioner.
+- If you or your carer have any concerns after discharge, please direct them to your surgeon or general practitioner.
 We advise you take your discharge summary to the appointment.

 - Please be aware in the event of an emergency you may need to attend your nearest Emergency Department or if urgent help is required, dial 000.
 We advise you take your discharge summary to the hospital.